Tax ID number, Employer ID number, and ITIN? What's the Difference?

 A sole proprietorship commonly uses the owner's Social Security number for the tax number for the business.
 Since the business files and pays taxes through the owner's personal tax return, the SSN is the only Taxpayer ID Number needed.

 Businesses that are registered with the IRS typically use an Employer ID number for business identity.
 An Employer ID number (EIN) is used by all other types of businesses, even if the business has no employees.
 Banks often require a new business to have an EIN before they can open a business bank account.
-You can apply for an EIN online at the IRS website.

 The single-member LLC business type is an exception.
 If you are the sole owner of an LLC, you should use your Social Security Number, not the tax ID number (EIN) of the business.